SeSa-1988/django-docker-starter/README.md

 2. Copy .env.example to .env and fill in the necessary environment variables:<br>
 `cp .env.example .env`

-3. Start the services using Docker Compose:<br> `docker compose build`<br>
+3. Start the postgres and django container:<br> `docker compose build web db`<br>
-**Note: Tailwind throws an error, until you have finished the steps in the django tailwind installation section.*

 4. Start the django project. <br>
 `run web django-admin startproject project /usr/src/app` <br />
 *(don't rename here)*

-5. Optional: Rename the project folder
+4. Optional: Rename the project folder
 `mv project yourchosenname` <br />
 *(Within the project and the files the reference is "project", even though you have a custom foldername)*

-1. Attach to the web container (or use Visual Studio Code with the extension "Dev Containers" to open the container) `docker compose exec web sh`
+5. Attach to the web container (or use Visual Studio Code with the extension "Dev Containers" to open the container) `make shell`

-1. Configure DB by editing your settings.py file
+6. Configure DB by editing your settings.py file

 ```python
 # settings.py